 As stated in Art.
 6.4, their objective is to 'participate in the development of a socio-cultural policy of democratisation by the provision of tools for participation by giving particular attention to social groups whose economic, social and cultural conditions are not favourable'.
-This regulation introduced also a system of governmental enablement to be granted to organisations implementing services for young people.
+This regulation introduced also a system of governmental recognition to be granted to organisations implementing services for young people.
 This includes financial support granted to institutions on signing an agreement with the state which determines the services to be provided by the institution and the rules of payment, accounts and control.
-It also defines the objectives of open youth work, which are:

-Financial support for youth work is provided by the ministry of Education, Children and Youth.
+Financial support for youth work is provided by the Ministry of Education, Children and Youth.
 It is not possible to provide a comprehensive overview of funding of youth work because the field is very differentiated and youth work is funded by different schemes in terms of institutions and degree of professionalisation (professional and voluntary youth work).

 There are several types of cooperation between youth work stakeholders:

-The 'Daachverband vun de Lëtzebuerger Jugendstrukturen' (DLJ), the national umbrella organisation of 18 supporting youth services and 61 local youth centres, supports youth work.
+- The 'Daachverband vun de Lëtzebuerger Jugendstrukturen' (DLJ), the national umbrella NGO of 18 supporting youth services and 61 local youth centres, supports youth work.
 The main tasks of the DLJ include the promotion of exchanges, coordination and cooperation between members, support for the work of youth centres and services, increasing the awareness of open youth work and the representation of members' interests abroad in the relevant political bodies

-- The commission of the national framework on non-formal education of children and young people (commission du cadre de référence national) is composed of representatives from different ministries (e.g. education, sports, culture, health) and other public bodies (2016 grand-ducal regulation, Art.
+- The commission of the national framework on non-formal education of children and young people (commission du cadre de référence national) is composed of representatives from different ministries (e.g. education, sports, culture, health) and other public bodies (2017 grand-ducal regulation, Art.
 1).
 It is in charge of elaborating and evaluating the national framework on non-formal education of children and young people

-- The commission for lifelong learning (Commission de la formation continue) is composed of representatives from different ministries (e.g. education, sports, culture, health) and other public bodies (2016 grand-ducal regulation, Art.
+- The commission for lifelong learning (Commission de la formation continue) is composed of representatives from different ministries (e.g. education, sports, culture, health) and other public bodies (2017 grand-ducal regulation, Art.
 10).
 It is in charge of the validation and recognition of lifelong learning activities of youth workers

-- The Higher Youth Council (Conseil Supérieur de la Jeunesse) is composed of 19 representatives from several organisations and administrations that are concerned with youth issues (including eight young representatives from youth organisations, four representatives from youth services, four representatives from organisations which work on behalf of young people, two student representatives, one representative of Syvicol, one representative from the National Assembly of Young People, one representative from the ministry in charge of youth policy and one representative from youth research) (2015 grand-ducal regulation on youth, Art.
+- The Higher Youth Council (Conseil Supérieur de la Jeunesse) is composed of 22 representatives from several organisations and administrations that are concerned with youth issues (including eight young representatives from youth organisations, four representatives from youth services, four representatives from organisations which work on behalf of young people, two student representatives, one representative of Syvicol, one representative from the National Assembly of Young People, one representative from the ministry in charge of youth policy and one representative from youth research) (2015 grand-ducal regulation on youth, Art.
 1).

 There are further ad hoc cooperations between youth work stakeholders.
-For example, in the form of a round table and workshops on media use and consumption, jointly organised by the DLJ and the National Centre for the Prevention of Substance Abuse, or the campaign Social Boys which aims at encouraging boys to engage in youth work, organised by the DLJ in cooperation with infoMann and the ministry of Equality between Women and Men.
+For example, in the form of a round table and workshops on media use and consumption, jointly organised by the DLJ and the National Centre for the Prevention of Substance Abuse, or the campaign Social Boys which aims at encouraging boys to engage in youth work, organised by the DLJ in cooperation with infoMann and the Ministry of Equality between Women and Men.